UK rail strike strands commuters, pits workers against govt

 Millions of people in Britain, like those across Europe, are seeing their cost of living soar, in part driven by Russia’s war in Ukraine that is squeezing supplies of energy and food staples, including wheat.
 Prices were already rising before the war, as the global economic recovery from the COVID-19 pandemic fueled strong consumer demand.

-But Susan Millson from south London, who abandoned a train trip to see her sister south of the city, blamed both sides.
+Susan Millson from south London, who abandoned a train trip to see her sister south of the city, blamed both sides for the strike.

 “I just think it’s outrageous that there is no give and take between the unions and the government,” she said.
 “No one is giving any leeway at the moment.
 It’s awful.”